99-devops/99devops_web/content/posts/life-is-hard-randomness-is-harder.md

 ![prng](/img/prng-2.png)

 As we discussed, true way to get higher entropy is from random operations like keyboard typings, mouse movements, audio data, video source.
 Once the entropy source is collected, it is kept in the entropy pool, and everytime the PRNG requires a random seed it no deterministically chooses a seed from the pool.
 Once PRNG seed is applied, PRNG uses formulas to generate random data as mentioned above.
-They make random character data and make it available to OS and process to use through special fieles called /dev/urandom or /dev/random or /dev/arandom.
+They make random character data and make it available to OS and process to use through special files called /dev/urandom or /dev/random or /dev/arandom.
 Some linux systems like fedora allows multiple entropy sources as well.

 When you start your computer, it has low entropy and when you move around play with keyboards, open close programs the entropy is accumulated and PRNG uses these entropy to generate random numbers.